Particular textures of the minimal seesaw model: In the scenario of being diagonal

 \section{In the scenario of $M^{}_{\rm R}$ being diagonal}

 In this section, we perform the study for Scenario A (i.e., $M^{}_{\rm R}$ being diagonal).
-Compelled by the fact that in the NO case the FGY model (i.e., two-zero textures of $M^{}_{\rm D}$) has been ruled out by current experimental results \cite{FGY}, we (in the NO case, accordingly) turn to the one-zero textures of $M^{}_{\rm D}$ \cite{onezero} and further examine if some equalities among the non-vanishing entries can also hold \cite{hybrid}.
+Compelled by the fact that in the NO case the FGY model (i.e., two-zero textures of $M^{}_{\rm D}$) has been ruled out by current experimental results \cite{FGY}, we (in the NO case, accordingly) turn to {\footnote{In Ref.~\cite{Ml}, the authors have studied the possibility of modifying the FGY model by considering the corrections from a non-diagonal charged lepton mass matrix.} } the one-zero textures of $M^{}_{\rm D}$ \cite{onezero} and further examine if some equalities among the non-vanishing entries can also hold \cite{hybrid}.
 We first figure out the phenomenologically viable particular textures of $M^{}_{\rm D}$ in section~2.1 and then study their implications for leptogenesis in section~2.2.